Cadence and Score Revisions

 How often is the report published?

-The Industry Economics & Competitiveness report is published monthly.
-Each edition focuses on one country, benchmarked against the full set of 33 covered countries.
-This cadence gives the report a steady release rhythm while keeping every edition tightly scoped to a single national profile.
+The Industry Economics & Competitiveness report is published monthly, with each edition superseding the prior one to provide a continuous, regularly spaced record over time.
+Each edition focuses on one country, benchmarked against the full set of 33 covered countries, giving the report a steady release rhythm while keeping every edition tightly scoped to a single national profile.
+Exact release dates follow the published release schedule, and once produced, each edition clears a final information review before it reaches subscribers in multiple delivery formats — report PDFs, the web API, and spreadsheet or BI add-ins.

 Why is there a four-month data lag in the main report?